Legalization and Apostilling in Georgia

 - Normative acts registered in the State Registry of Normative Acts of Georgia;

 - Documents issued by de facto authorities and officials of the Autonomous Republic of Abkhazia and former Autonomous Republic of South Ossetia.

 The service we can provide for you

-Our professional team can help you to follow all the required procedures in order to legalize or apostille a document.
+Our professional team can help you to follow all the required procedures in order to legalize or apostille a document in Georgia.
 Document(s) may be submitted by both a person in whose name the document is drawn up and any other person (power of attorney is not required).
 That means, even if you are not in Georgia, you can easily contact to us, just let us know what document and in which country you need to apply.
 We will give you all the detailed information and will start to manage process in the relevant administrative bodies in Georgia.

 You should take into account, If you need apostilling/legalization of a translation of document issued by an administrative body in order to use it in a foreign country, the translation must be performed by an administrative body.
 One of the bodies performing translation is the Public Service Development Agency, in particular, Service of Apostil and Legalization.

 We want to inform you about the prices, defined by above mentioned relevant body for the service of translation of one document or apostilling / legalization of a copy of document.

 |The same business day||150 GEL|